AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 A [Gantt chart](../Gantt_Chart) is a special form of timeline used in project management.

-/ a display of a list of events in chronological order.
-It is typically a graphic design showing a long bar labelled with dates paralleling it, and usually contemporaneous events.
-A [Gantt chart](../Gantt_Chart) is a form of timeline used in project management. /

 This article explains how to create a basic Timeline chart as well as configure settings that are specific to the type.
 You can also see the table below to get a brief overview of the Timeline chart's characteristics:

 <table border="1" class="seriesTABLE">